kodonnel/batch-funds-loader/README.md

 - customer_id will be greater than or equal to 1 and less than 4294967295 (the max for golangs uint32 data type)
 - load_amount will always match the pattern ^\$\d+\.\d{2}$
 - load amount will not be negative and will be less than 4294967295 (the max for golangs uint32 data type)
-- time will always be provided in the ISO 8601 format in UTC
+- time will always be provided in the ISO 8601 format in the America/Toronto timezone

 Invalid load funds requests will be ignored.